Warrior-li/JAVA2024/Weekly Workbooks/05 Exceptions and Extensions/README.md

 input error that are possible.
 These include the following:

 - Invalid Identifier Length: The entire identifier string is longer (or shorter) than the required two characters
-- Invalid Identifier Character: The row character is not alphabetic or the column character is not numerical
+- Invalid Identifier Character: The row character is not alphabetical and/or the column character is not numerical
-- Outside Range: The identifiers are valid, but they are out the range of the board size (i.e. too big or too small)
+- Outside Range: The identifiers are valid, but they are outside the range of the board size (i.e. too big or too small)
 - Already Taken: The specified cell exists, but it has already been claimed by a player

 Note that these input errors are listed in order of precedence (i.e. when processing an incoming command, you should